MikeHopcroft/route13/README.md

 =================

 ...
-14 more failed plans and 2 more successful plans ...
+14 more failed routes and 2 more successful routes ...

 =================
 Failed:

-Plan for cart 0 (working time = 1125, score = 0):
+Route for cart 0 (working time = 1125, score = 0):
 SUSPEND at location 7 before 3000 until 4000 (job 2)
     0: drive for 700s to location 7
     700: suspend operations